-On June 20, 2006, six low-level sex offenders filed a class action lawsuit against the State of Georgia in the U.S. District Court for the Northern District of Georgia, challenging provisions of the new sex offender law that prevent sex offenders from living and working within one-thousand feet of school bus stops and churches.
-The plaintiffs, represented by the Southern Center for Human Rights and the ACLU of Georgia, had all committed their crimes when they were young (often statutory / consensual sex acts with a person a few years younger), and they argued that the law violated their rights because it did not distinguish between low-level and high-level sex offenders, nor did it allow them to seek an exemption.
-They argued that new law automatically exposed persons to felony prosecution and forced nearly all sex offenders out of their homes, and that it would also undercut church efforts to reform sex offenders.
+On June 20, 2006, six low-level sex offenders filed this class action lawsuit in the U.S. District Court for the Northern District of Georgia, against the state of Georgia.
+The plaintiffs, represented by the Southern Center for Human Rights and the ACLU of Georgia, challenged provisions of the state's new sex offender law that prevented sex offenders from living and working within one-thousand feet of school bus stops and churches.
+The plaintiffs had committed their crimes when they were young (often statutory / consensual sex acts with a person a few years younger), and argued that the Georgia law violated their rights because it did not distinguish between low-level and high-level sex offenders, nor did it allow them to seek an exemption.
+They further alleged that the law automatically exposed persons to felony prosecution and forced nearly all sex offenders out of their homes, and that it would also undercut church efforts to reform sex offenders.

-On June 27, 2006, the U.S. District Court for the Northern District of Georgia (Judge Clarence Cooper) granted a restraining order against the enforcement of the bus stop portion of the law and scheduled further hearings.
-The court's discussion focused on whether or not "bus stops," as defined in the statute, meant places where school buses actually stopped to pick up schoolchildren, or places formally designated as bus stops by the respective school board.
-The Court ruled that "bus stops" must be designated, and since no school board had yet designated any bus stops, the Court denied the Motion for Preliminary Injunction.
+On June 27, 2006, the U.S. District Court Judge Clarence Cooper granted a restraining order against the enforcement of the bus stop portion of the law and scheduled further hearings.
+The court's discussion focused on whether or not "bus stops," as defined in the statute, meant places where school buses actually stopped to pick up schoolchildren, or places formally designated as bus stops by the relevant school board.
+The court ruled that "bus stops" must be designated, and since no school board had yet designated any bus stops, the court denied the Motion for Preliminary Injunction.

-The District Court permitted the key portions of the plaintiffs' case to move forward, including challenges to the following constitutional provisions: (1) Article 1, § 10 of the Georgia Constitution, which provides that states cannot pass laws that increase punishments for criminal acts after they have been committed ; (2) the Fourteenth Amendment to the United States Constitution, which protects certain fundamental rights from being infringed upon; and (3) the Free Exercise Clause of the United States Constitution, which protects religious beliefs and religious practices.
+The District Court permitted the key portions of the plaintiffs' case to move forward, including challenges based on the following constitutional provisions: (1) Article 1, § 10 of the Georgia Constitution, which provides that states cannot pass laws that increase punishments for criminal acts after they have been committed ; (2) the Fourteenth Amendment to the United States Constitution, which protects certain fundamental rights from being infringed upon; and (3) the Free Exercise Clause of the United States Constitution, which protects religious beliefs and religious practices.

 On October 14, 2008 the plaintiffs filled their 4th amended complaint.
 The plaintiffs made clear that the most significant part of their challenge to the law involved the school bus stop provisions.